sfvicente/RestApiBestPractices/Docs/NamingConventions.md

 <br><br>

-### Forward slashes should be used to indicate hierarchical relationships.
+### Forward slashes should be used to indicate hierarchical relationships
 Use forward slashes (/) in your URL paths to represent hierarchical relationships between resources.
 This practice enhances the clarity and structure of your API, making it more intuitive and easier to navigate.